nvaa-se/ai-colleague/README.md

 Some of the following steps will be performed in parallel and most will be asynchronous.
 If a process is failed it's important to be able to restart it after a new code release so we can iterate on the prompts etc without having to restart the whole process again.

+### New workflow
-1. Find customer based on phone number
+1. Find customer based on phone number (workers/handleCall.ts)
-2. Reply with customer information
+2. Reply with customer information (workers/handleReply.ts)

+### Old workflow
 1. Import PDF from URL
 2. Parse Text
-3. Send text to OpenAI for embeddings
+3. Send text to OpenAI for embeddings (workers/indexParagraphs.ts)
-4. Index vector database with embeddings
+4. Index vector database with embeddings (workers/indexParagraphs.ts)
 5. Build query from prompt together with relevant embeddings
 6. Send to LLM
 7. Verify the results first automatically
 8. Verify results in Discord channel
 9. Save to Wikidata or other database (not done)